Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Minimal nonisothermal matrix--fracture system with evolving aperture

 \section{Minimal nonisothermal matrix--fracture system with evolving aperture}

-Theorem~\ref{thm:thermal_gtd} is a structural result: it characterizes when a nonisothermal global-pressure representation is exactly equivalent to the phase-pressure formulation on the augmented state space.
+Theorem~\ref{thm:thermal_gtd} is a structural result: it characterizes when a nonisothermal global-pressure representation is exactly equivalent to the phase-pressure formulation on the augmented state domain.
 To assess the practical relevance of that result, we embed it in a minimal conservative matrix--fracture model in which saturation and temperature evolve and fracture transmissivity changes under thermo-hydraulic forcing.
 The goal is not to construct a full geothermal simulator, but to introduce the smallest reduced system that contains the ingredients needed to connect augmented-state exactness to fractured nonisothermal flow.
 Reduced fluid-and-heat models of this type are standard in fractured-media and geothermal applications \cite{PruessNarasimhan1985,Wang2021FracturedGeothermal}.

 The model contains four coupled parts: a pressure subsystem determining the total flux in the matrix and in the fracture, a saturation subsystem describing advective--capillary phase redistribution, a thermal subsystem accounting for advection, conduction, and matrix--fracture heat exchange, and an aperture subsystem through which pressure and temperature modify fracture transmissivity.
-Each part is retained only because it is needed to move the local state through the augmented manifold $(\s,T)$ and to test whether the exact global-pressure structure is preserved or lost.
+Each part is retained only because it is needed to move the local state through the augmented domain $(\s,T)$ and to test whether the exact global-pressure structure is preserved or lost.

 Two simplifying choices are made from the outset.
-First, the fracture is represented as a lower-dimensional manifold embedded in the porous matrix.
+First, the fracture is represented as a lower-dimensional domain embedded in the porous matrix.
 This is the standard mixed-dimensional reduction when the fracture aperture is small relative to the matrix length scale, while the fracture remains hydraulically important \cite{Berre2019,Ahmed2017,Wang2021FracturedGeothermal}.
 Second, the thermal model is written under local thermal equilibrium (LTE), so that each continuum carries a single temperature variable.
-This keeps the state description compact and isolates the role of the augmented state space.
-LTE is used here as a reduced closure, not as a universal assumption: local thermal nonequilibrium can become important in heterogeneous porous media, fracture-dominated systems, and near sharp thermal fronts \cite{Hamidi2019,Heinze2024}.
+This keeps the state description compact and isolates the role of the augmented state domain.
+LTE is used here as a reduced closure, not as a universal assumption: local thermal nonequilibrium can become important in heterogeneous porous media, fracture-dominated systems, high-velocity flow, systems with large thermal property contrasts or interfacial resistance, and near sharp thermal fronts \cite{Hamidi2019,Heinze2024,Kostelecky2026LTNE}.